Kuldeepkumarchandel/ESP_IDF_PROJECT/BLE/README.md

 ### 2.1 Central
 - **Role:** Master
 - **Function:** Scans for advertising devices and can initiate connections.
 Capable of connecting to multiple devices simultaneously.
+Remember only the master device has capability to scan for such advertising devices and initiate a connection request.
 - **Example:** A smartphone connecting to a fitness tracker.

 ### 2.2 Peripheral